 - 1 tsp. chili powder (optional)

 - 1 – 1 1/2 tsp. rosemary (optional, but for awesome flavor, mix (infuse) the olive oil with the rosemary in a separate little dish for several hours before baking) Ah, makes my mouth water!

 1.)
 Simply wash and cut your spuds (we leave the skin on if they are organic) like normal fries into long pieces in a big mixing bowl.
 We sometimes all come and cut together: it goes quickly and we can visit.
 I could perhaps make my fries more uniform and pleasing to the eye, but sometimes, well, I’m just in a hurry to eat!

 Or for a quick and easy cut, use a French fry cutter.
 I had one years ago and loved it, but when we moved, I never found it again, so I do them by hand.

 2.)
-Add olive oil and your seasonings to the French fries and toss together.
+Add olive oil or bacon drippings and your seasonings to the French fries and toss together.
 Set your oven for 375-400°.

 3.)
 Spread the fries out on your baking sheet.
 I use parchment paper for 2 reasons: to minimize clean-up (just throw away the paper) and to prevent chemicals getting absorbed into my food from the non-stick coating or the aluminum cookie sheet.